Suyooo/discord-aran/README.md

   interaction ID split at hyphens.
 * Any number of utility methods that can be used by the bot or other components as you like

-If you want to use a database to store configuration, you should make sure it gets automatically created if the database file does not exist yet.
+Note that the bot is not logged in at the point where modules are loaded.
+If you want to run any initialization code that requires you to be connected to Discord, make sure to register it as a `ready` event handler on the client object.

 #### Regarding Message Component Interactions